 As we mentioned in our Little Martin LX1E review, this guitar looks great and beautiful and feels like a quality instrument.
 Soundwise this martin produces a great powerful projection of sound quality and you can play it for a great amount of time and it still stays in tune.

 Does this guitar sound like a full-sized martin?
 Not really, but it was never meant to be so, since it was specifically made for practice and small performances around your house or around your friends.
 It is a really great guitar you can put your hands on.
 If you are looking for a guitar which you can keep with yourself when you are traveling and also that fits properly in your hands and smaller hands like children, then this is the best you can get at this price range.

 This is it.
-The guitars listed above are the best travel acoustic guitars rated from the people who like to travel and like to take their guitars with them everywhere they go.
-There we talked about different things or different pros and cons of guitars, regarding the price and their quality.
+The guitars listed above are the most popular options which are rated from the people who like to travel and like to take their guitars with them everywhere they go.
+There we talked about different things or different pros and cons of acoustic guitars, regarding the price and their quality.
 Whether you decide to buy one of these guitars is all up to you, I’d advise you to see a couple of videos about each guitar separately before buying it since there you can see their actual size or hear their genuine sound.

 This article was meant to be an inspiration for everyone who’s ever thought of buying or has considered to buy a traveling guitar.
-So with small words, these are the best guitars you can buy and you can use while traveling, they are very durable and are not so prone to being breakable unless you slam it hard to the wall or throw it from a 2 story building into the ground.
+So with small words, these are the best acoustic guitars you can buy and you can use while you’re on the road.
+They are very durable and are not so prone to being breakable unless you slam it hard to the wall or throw it from a 2 story building into the ground.

 These guitars are specifically designed to be part of your travels and allow you to produce your unique style of music everywhere you go.
-So we hope we gave you a glimpse of best traveling guitars and you have gained some knowledge from this article to make a somewhat more informed decision, or just narrow down your options.
-So good luck with your next traveling guitar and remember to always keep your beloved instrument safe.
+So we hope we gave you a glimpse of the top choices and you have gained some knowledge from this article to make a somewhat more informed decision, or just narrow down your options.
+So good luck with your next guitar and remember to always keep your beloved instrument safe.